 What happens where research is conducted in Northern Ireland as well as another UK nation?

 If the research is taking place in England or Wales as well as Northern Ireland, only one application is needed.
 This should be made to a recognised REC in England and Wales.

-The REC will liaise with a committee in Northern Ireland in reviewing the documentation to be used in Northern Ireland.
-The usual practice is for an assent form to be used to seek agreement from relatives in Northern Ireland to recruit a person lacking capacity.
+The main REC (England and Wales) will liaise with a Health and Social Care REC in Northern Ireland in reviewing the documentation to be used in Northern Ireland.

 What is the position for research that started before the Act came into force?